Defender for Endpoint and the Endpoint Security baseline

 Policy architecture

-Per the Windows table in Microsoft's Defender for Endpoint security settings management § Which solution should I use?, only these endpoint security profile types flow over the MDE channel:
+Per the Windows table in Microsoft's Defender for Endpoint security settings management § Which solution should I use?, the MDE security-settings-management channel enforces only these profile types:

 - Endpoint detection and response